 [Section 4.49 amended by No. 49 of 2004 s.
 39.]

 4.50.
-How deposits are dealt with
+Deposits, how dealt with

 A deposit is to be dealt with in accordance with regulations and is refundable in such circumstances as are set out in regulations.

 4.51.
-Rejection of nomination
+Nominations, rejection of

 (1) The returning officer is to reject a nomination if —

-(a) it is not effective under section 4.49;
+(a) it is not effective under section 4.49; or

-(b) the candidate is not an elector of the district or was not an elector of the district as at the close of enrolments;
+(b) the candidate is not an elector of the district or was not an elector of the district as at the close of enrolments; or

 (ba) as at the close of enrolments, the candidate was not qualified to be elected as a member of a council due to section 2.19(2); or